gtatters/ThermImageJ/Readme.md

 ### Imports that use Command Line Conversions

 -   Import/Convert FLIR JPG
-    -   user selects a candidate JPG or folder of jpgs, and a call to the command line tool, exiftool, is performed to extract the raw-binary 16 bit pixel data, save this to a gray scale tif or png, and save or import that file.
+    -   select a candidate JPG or folder of JPGs, and a call to the command line tool, exiftool, is performed to extract the raw-binary 16 bit pixel data, save this to a gray scale tif or png, and save or import that file.
 -   Import FLIR SEQ
-    -   user selects a candidate SEQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg are performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
+    -   select a candidate SEQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg is performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
 Subsequent .avi file is imported to ImageJ using the Import-Movies (FFMPEG) import tool.
 -   Import FLIR CSQ
-    -   user selects a candidate CSQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg are performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
+    -   select a candidate CSQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg is performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
 Subsequent .avi file is imported to ImageJ using the Import-Movies (FFMPEG) import tool.

 ### Utilities

 -   FLIR Calibrations
-    -   user selects a candidate FLIR file (jpg, seq, csq) to have the calibration constants and built-in object parameters stored at image capture extracted and displayed.
-Typically, the user would use the Planck constants and Object Paramters in the Raw2Temp macro.
+    -   select a candidate FLIR file (jpg, seq, csq) to display the calibration constants and built-in object parameters stored at image capture.
+Typically, the user would then use the Planck constants and Object Paramters in the Raw2Temp macro.
+    -   use this function on the original FLIR file if you have a 16-bit grayscale image of the raw data in a separate file and need to convert to temperature under specified conditions.
 -   FLIR Dates
     -   user selects a candidate FLIR file (jpg, seq, csq) to have the Date/Time Original returned.
 Use this to quickly scan a file for capture times.